aneoconsulting/ArmoniK.Infra/.docs/README.md

    - Update the category index to include it
 3. No manual documentation changes needed

-When you add a new Helm chart, nothing has to be done: `helm-docs` picks up any chart directory under `charts/` that has a `Chart.yaml` **and** a `values.yaml` (it silently skips a chart missing the latter), and the `charts/*/index` toctree glob picks up its page.
+When you add a new Helm chart:

+1. `helm-docs` picks it up on its own, as long as the chart directory has a `Chart.yaml` **and** a `values.yaml`.
+It silently skips a chart missing the latter
+2. Add `charts/<chart>/index` to the `Helm Charts` toctree in `index.md`.
+That list is explicit because the charts are ordered by deployment role rather than alphabetically.
+Forgetting it leaves the page orphaned, which Sphinx reports as `document isn't included in any toctree`

 To document a chart beyond its metadata and values, add per-value `# -- ` comments in `values.yaml`, or a `README.md.gotmpl` template in the chart directory.

 ## Troubleshooting